DauphineWeb/ProgrammationWeb2023/04-06 SQL Many-to-Many/README.md

 SELECT name FROM actor WHERE id IN (3, 4); -- Leonardo DiCaprio, Kate Winslet
 ```

-We can skip many of the first two steps by simply [joining the
+We can skip the first two steps by simply [joining the
 tables](https://github.com/DauphineWeb/ProgrammationWeb2023/tree/main/03-23%20SQL#17-joining-tables)
 together.
 With all the columns present, there is no need then to
 remember the ids that we are looking for.